 Available Courses and Registration

 Our next course will be held August 2–6 in Polk County, FL.
 REGISTER HERE!
 GT3500 and Combo C are full.
 Please review the course descriptions carefully, as they have recently been revised.
-REGISTRATION CLOSED!

 Private, group, and custom classes are available.
 Wildlands also provides informational courses (non-authorized agent courses) to organizations interested in learning about gopher tortoise biology and the laws protecting tortoises.
 Please contact GTclass@wildlandsconservation.org for more information.